Fourth Avenue/Ninth Street station: BMT Fourth Avenue Line platforms

 Prior to the station's 1970 renovation, it was finished all in white and marble tile, and it had its own color scheme to allow regular passengers to identify the station based only on the color of the marble trimmings.
 Since the renovation, the station walls have consisted of white cinderblock tiles, except for small recesses in the walls, which contain yellow-painted cinderblock tiles.
 The yellow cinderblock field contains the station-name signs and black text pointing to the exits.

 Each platform has one same-level fare control area in the middle.
 The one on the Manhattan-bound platform has a turnstile bank, token booth, and one staircase going up to the northeast corner of Ninth Street and Fourth Avenue.
 This fare control area still has the station's original trim line with "9" tablets at regular intervals.
 The fare control area on the Bay Ridge-bound platform is unstaffed, containing one High Entry/Exit Turnstile, one exit-only turnstile, a row of four low turnstiles, and a staircase to the northwest corner of Ninth Street and Fourth Avenue.
 A small section of the original trim line is visible here as well.

-At the extreme south end of both platforms, staircases lead up to exit/entrance areas at street level.
-The exit/entrance area on the Manhattan-bound (eastern) side of the station was closed for around 40 years before being reopened in February 2012.
-On each side, staircases go up to either of the IND platforms at Fourth Avenue.
+At the extreme south end of both platforms, staircases lead up to the IND station houses at street level, with additional staircases up to both IND platforms.
+The Bay Ridge-bound BMT platform feeds into the western station house, the Manhattan-bound platform to the eastern station house.
+Crossovers for the BMT station are via the IND platforms.